2006 nightlife legislation in New York City: Chelsea nightclubs

 The New York Post focused on 16-year-olds attending nightclubs, specifically in Chelsea, in the west of Manhattan.
 It was noted that it was very easy for teenagers to obtain fake ID cards.
 Several bar owners were interviewed on the problems of verifying the legitimacy of ID cards, as fake cards were very convincing in appearance; identity theft was also discussed.

 The New York Times, in one article, called the nightclubs "playground[s]" fraught with dangers such as drunk young women leaving the clubs in the early morning hours.

 Senator Nicholas Spano had scheduled a hearing on September 7, 2006 to discuss the existing liquor laws and how these laws were being enforced.
-The artie mentioned both Moore and St. Guillen.
+The article mentioned both Moore and St. Guillen.
 Spano discussed the Chelsea nightlife areas and the liquor laws and focused on underage drinkers.
 By September 2006, the Nightlife Summit had been discussed on one website catering to nightlife and on the City Council's website.

 In the "Wasteland" series, one of the front-page headlines featured a photo of Jennifer Moore, juxtaposed with one showing a young teenage girl lying drunk on the sidewalk, along with a story on how commonly that occurred.
 One city block allegedly had 5000 young people entering a bar on that block every weekend night.

 Councilwoman Melinda Katz sought to change the minimum age for entry into bars from 16 to 18.
 Ron Bookman, who represented the New York Nightlife Association, accused Katz of grandstanding and predicted that her legislation would never get beyond the draft stage.
 Bookman wanted all the legislators to attend the summit hearing in September 2006.
 He disagreed with the report's recommendations and felt that officials would use the recommendations to target bars unfairly.
 A later article also discussing underage drinking again mentioned murder victim Jennifer Moore.